 Vickie M. Mays, PhD, MSPH

-UCLA Department of Psychology and Fielding School of Public Health
+Management UCLA Departments of Psychology and Fielding School of Public Health

 Los Angeles, CA

 Professor Mays, a clinical psychologist by training, is a Distinguished Professor and the Director of the UCLA Center on Bridging Research Innovation, Training, and Education for Minority Health Disparities Solutions.
 She teaches courses on health status and health behaviors of racial and ethnic minority groups, research ethics in biomedical and behavioral research in racial/ethnic minority populations, research methods in minority research, as well as courses on social determinants of mental disorders and psychopathology.
 She holds a PhD in Clinical Psychology and an MSPH in Health Services and Health Policy, with postdoctoral training in psychiatric epidemiology and survey research as it applies to ethnic minorities (University of Michigan) and health policy (RAND).
 While at UCLA Professor Mays has held a number of management positions.
 In addition to being a 14-year Center Director, she served as the Chair for the Faculty Senate, as an Assistant Vice Chancellor for Research where she created a Research in Diversity and Equity (RIDE) small grants programs to examine campus climate with over a quarter of a million-dollar portfolio, served as a Vice Chair of the IRB and has served as a Chair of a number of boards and committees.